 New and Old Terminologies

-Over the period of time what changes
+Over the period of time, what changes:

-- Meaning of the words
+(ii) Meaning of the words

-- Grammar and vocabulary
+(iii) Grammar and vocabulary

 The Term Hindustan

-Table on History of Word Hindustan
+Table depicts the History of Word Hindustan

-Historical records exist in a variety of languages.
+Historical Records Exist in a Variety of Languages

-The word ‘Foreigner’ today means a person who is not an Indian
+- The word ‘Foreigner’ today means a person who is not an Indian.

 - In Hindi, the term ‘pardesi’ was used to describe an alien.